 Bias Awareness Training image

 CSR developed training specifically targeted toward mitigating the most common biases in the peer review process.
 The training includes personal testimonials, interactive exercises, and a narrated mock study section demonstrating techniques to intervene – all based on real-life examples.
-The training was developed with the assistance of a diverse CSR Advisory Council Working Group.
-Training has been provided to all CSR reviewers since August 2021.
+Training has been provided to all CSR reviewers since August 2021 and has been required for all NIH reviewers since 2024 (NOT-OD-23-156).
+As of November 2024, more than 40,000 reviewers have completed the training.